-15. TinyPNG – An extremely useful online tool for compressing and shrinking PNG and JPG files, before uploading them to your WordPress site.
-Optimising your images of course will save you a lot of space over time, and help to reduce page load time for your visitors.
+17. TinyPNG – Before I upload any images to my WordPress blog, I first optimize them.
+TinyPNG is a useful online tool for compressing and shrinking PNG and JPG files.
+Optimizing your images, of course, will save you a lot of space over time and help you to reduce page load time for your visitors.

 Expert recommendation: “To create my online brand, I use several different things to help me.